stephyraju/ticktockwatches/README.md

 When the user click on the search icon, The search bar will appaer and the user can type in their relevent product search.

-The mail icon ath the right end is linked to contact page.
+The mail icon at the right end is linked to contact page.

 **Footer**